SEC301: Intro to Information Security

 - Those who feel bombarded with complex technical security terms they don't understand, but want to understand

-- Non-IT security managers who worry their company will be the next mega-breach headline story on the 6 o'clock news
+- Non-IT security managers who deal with technical issues and understand them and who worry their company will be the next mega-breach headline story on the 6 o'clock news

-- Professionals in all disciplines who need to be conversant in basic security concepts, principles, and terms, but who don't need "deep in the weeds" detail
+- Professionals with basic computer and technical knowledge in all disciplines who need to be conversant in basic security concepts, principles, and terms, but who don't need "deep in the weeds" detail

 - Those who have decided to make a career change to take advantage of the job opportunities in information security and need formal training/certification